 ECMWF works with the European Commission in a variety of ways.

 ECMWF operates the Copernicus Atmosphere Monitoring Service (CAMS) and the Copernicus Climate Change Service (C3S) on behalf of the European Union.
 It is the computational centre of the European Flood Awareness System (EFAS), a component of the Copernicus Emergency Management Service (CEMS), which is managed by the Joint Research Centre (JRC) of the European Commission ( co-operation agreement with JRC).
 ECMWF is also the computational centre for the Copernicus Emergency Management Service – Fire.
-The Centre will provide fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.
+The Centre provides fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.

 ECMWF is a partner in many more projects, which today constitute a significant fraction of the Centre's research activities.